-The updated Fire and Smoke Map is also mobile-friendly for people who visit AirNow.gov from a smartphone or tablet.
-The map will be available as part of the AirNow app in the coming weeks.
+The Fire and Smoke Map is also mobile-friendly for people who visit AirNow.gov from a smartphone or tablet.
+The map is available as part of the AirNow app .

 The EPA and USFS launched the Fire and Smoke Map as a pilot in 2020 to provide the public with information on fire locations, smoke plumes and air quality all in one place.
 The map quickly became a key wildfire smoke information source for the public, with more than 7.4 million views in the map's first 3 months.

 More content about wildfire smoke

 This article is based on content in the

 Explore more articles: